 Blue and Yellow Macaw Characteristics

 The Blue and Yellow Macaw has blue wings and tail, black chin, golden underparts and a green forehead.
 Their beaks are black and very strong for crushing nuts.
 The naked face is white, turning pink in excited birds and lined with small black feathers.
 There is little variation in plumage across the range.
-Some birds have a more orangey or ‘butterscotch’ underside colour, particularly on the breast.
+Some birds have a more orangey or ‘butterscotch’ underside color, particularly on the breast.

 The Blue and Yellow Macaw measures around 34 – 36 inches in length from the tip of its head to the tip of its tail making them one of the biggest parrots in the world.
 It has a wing span of 41 to 45 inches and weighs between 900 and 1300 grams.